AlisterH/gwc/README.md

 - Distributions may want to enable PulseAudio (`--enable-pa`).
 - On macOS, Core Audio is enabled by default and works reliably.
 - Note: mp3 and ogg reading support are currently still broken.

-For detailed macOS build instructions and troubleshooting, see `contrib/macosx/GTK_MAC_INTEGRATION_UPDATE.md`.

 If you have problems installing, check whether they are documented in the `INSTALL` file.